rbturnbull/torchapp/docs/setup.rst

 .. code:: bash

-    torchapp
+    torchapp-generator

-This uses `https://cookiecutter.readthedocs.io/` cookiecutter to generate a project for you.
+This uses `Cookiecutter <https://cookiecutter.readthedocs.io/>`_ to generate a project for you.

 This will use the template that comes with your torchapp installation.
 If you wish to use the most up-to-date template, then run

 .. code:: bash

-    torchapp gh
+    torchapp-generator gh

 This will use the template from the torchapp-cookiecutter repository on Github.
 If you wish to create your own template, feel free to fork that repository and use the new URL as the command-line argument.

-The dependency management is handeled using poetry.
-Install poetry using the instructions here: https://python-poetry.org/docs/#installation
+The dependency management is handled using Poetry.
+Install Poetry using the `instructions <https://python-poetry.org/docs/#installation>`_.
 Then to install the dependencies, run:

 .. code:: bash